-Choosing a topic You will need to submit a research proposal with your application.
-A strong proposal is important for a good application.
-You can use one of the topics at the bottom of this page or suggest your own.
-If you do want to suggest your own then discuss it with me before submitting your application to make sure it's suitable.
-It is possible to change the research topic after the start of the PhD if you are accepted.
+Choosing a topic You will need to submit a research proposal with your application and a strong proposal is important for a good application.
+You should contact me to dicuss your research proposal before submitting your application to make sure it's suitable.
+The research proposal does not commit you to follow a particular research direction and it is possible to change the research topic after the start of the PhD if you are accepted.

 Funding a PhD Details about PhD fees and possible funding schemes can be found here.
 Obtaining PhD funding for students from outside the EU is particularly competitive.
 Students from outside the EU have normally obtained funding for their studies from own governments or other institutions.

 Not ready for a PhD yet?
 If you are interested in Natural Language Processing but don't want to do a PhD you might be interested in these MSc courses: Computer Science with Speech and Language Processing and Data Analytics.